 Recommendation LE.2

-The ICANN Board should resolve that such surveys and/or studies to be conducted by ICANN also be extended to other RDS (WHOIS) users, such as cybersecurity professionals working with law enforcement.
+The ICANN Board should consider extending and conducting such surveys and/or studies (as described in LE.1) other RDS (WHOIS) users working with law enforcement.

 Findings:

 The Review Team found that the lack of available data on RDS (WHOIS) uses, advantages and shortcomings had a negative impact on the possibility to assess the functionality of the RDS (WHOIS) and whether it meets requirements set out in the Bylaws.